 In 2008, with her love for travel, seven cameras and a broken heart, Anthea set out on her first of many visits to India, which would ultimately shape her photographic work for the next 12 years.

-Anthea has exhibited in six different CONTACT Photography Festival exhibitions over the years.
+Anthea has exhibited in multiple CONTACT Photography Festival exhibitions over the years.
 Collectors of Anthea’s work include editors, authors, agents, art directors, media executives and other creative people with good taste.

 About The Work